Federal Health Care Fraud – 18 U.S.C. § 1347

 Call Our Federal Criminal Lawyers for Help

-Once we're moving in the right direction, several options are available to you in a federal healthcare fraud case filed pursuant to Section 1347.
-Those options need to be discussed with your attorney, and you need to develop a good game plan to get the best possible result and protect your freedom, reputation, rights, and life as you know it.
+Once we're moving in the right direction, you have several options in a federal healthcare fraud case filed pursuant to Section 1347.
+You need to discuss those options with your attorney and develop a good game plan to get the best possible result and protect your freedom, reputation, rights, and life as you know it.

 Our federal defense lawyers have healthcare fraud knowledge, and we have the experience to defend you effectively if you face healthcare fraud charges.
 You must hire the right defense attorney to get the best results possible.